 Leadership

-The chair of the parent committee will approve one of the forum members to lead the discussion.
+The chair of the parent committee will approve one of the forum members to serve as the chair.

-The lead will manage the forum and its meetings.
+The chair will manage the forum and its meetings.

-The lead will hold office for a term of two years, or until a successor has been duly appointed.
-The lead may serve multiple terms.
+The chair will hold office for a term of two years, or until a successor has been duly appointed.
+The chair may serve multiple terms.

 WECC staff will partner with the lead to manage the forum’s meetings.